DavidFW1960/bom-weather-card/README.md

 - pop (probability of precipitation)
 - humidity
 - pressure
+- daytime_low
 - empty (empty slot... the slot below does not rise to fill the space)
 - remove (same as empty but the slot below rises to take the place of the slot)

+[My FULL Lovelace configuration for this card is here](https://github.com/DavidFW1960/bom-weather-card/blob/master/lovelace.yaml) Cut and paste it into your lovelace.